NadaTO/dsq_hackathon/README.md

 5. Display the bought data on the frontend.
 6. Check if you receive tokens from the persona.

+To get the automatic deployment working you have to adapt the `.gitlab-ci-template.yml` file and rename it to `.gitlab-ci.yml`.
+After that your HMI showing on our demonstrator is just a `git push` away!

 ## Task 5 - Sell your idea
 When the timer runs out you need to present your idea to the jury.